 While it may seem harmless to leave your child in the car for a very small amount of time to run an errand, the consequences can’t be undone if something were to happen.
 That said, even if your child is sleeping and it seems like a hassle to get them out of the car to do something small, let the hassle happen and keep your family safe.

-If you’re among the two-thirds of U.S. households with air conditioning, consider yourself lucky.
+If you’re among the two-thirds of U.S. households with air conditioning, consider yourself lucky, but also remember to change your HVAC air filters every three months.
 With rising temperatures and the risk of heat waves, it’s critical to keep yourself and your family safe, cool, and hydrated.
 By following the tips above and sticking to areas that offer air conditioning when you’re out of the house, you can reduce your family’s risk of heat exhaustion, skin cancer, and dehydration.